Teeth Whitening Albuquerque, NM

 Dentists have coined the term "bleachorexia" for those people who overuse in-store bleaching which can lead to the destruction of enamel and dentin, turning the teeth to mush.

 In our dental office, we also recommend whitening trays.
 This type of procedure is effective and puts patients in control over how white their teeth become and how often they are whitened.
-Dr. Garcia starts by having an impression taken of a patient's teeth.
-This impression is then used to create customized whitening trays in a dental lab.
+We start by taking an impression of a patient's teeth.
+We then use this impression to create customized whitening trays in a dental lab.
 They fit securely around teeth and will not leak solution into the mouth.
-This is an ideal way for patients throughout New Mexico to whiten teeth because once they are created, they can be used at any time.
+This is an ideal way for patients to whiten teeth because once they are created, they can be used at any time.
 Patients are provided with a whitening solution to use at home, and the trays need to be worn for a couple of hours every night for a week or more.
 Once teeth have reached the perfect shade of white, a patient can stop wearing the trays.
 This portable solution can be taken anywhere, making it possible for people to whiten teeth while on vacation, business trips or after moving to a new city.

-Check out what others are saying about our teeth whitening services on Yelp: Teeth Whitening Albuquerque.
+Check out what others are saying about our teeth whitening services on Yelp: Teeth Whitening Albuquerque

 How It Works